Introducing CoinDesk’s ‘Consensus at Consensus’ Project

 We’re calling these sessions “charrettes,” an architectural term defined by Oxford Languages as “a meeting in which all stakeholders in a project attempt to resolve conflicts and map solutions.”
 In the spirit of openness that defines the crypto community at its best, during the conference select representatives from the charrettes will take the stage to share and discuss the takeaways from their conversations.

-Participants in the charrettes were chosen by CoinDesk’s content staff, drawing in part on the recommendations of an advisory council.
+Participants in the charrettes were chosen by CoinDesk’s content staff, drawing, in part, on the recommendations of an advisory council.

 Four other discussions, known as brainstorms, will be Town Hall-style sessions open to all Consensus attendees with invited speakers leading the conversations.
 Three others, known as convenings, will have a hybrid structure, combining roundtable discussions with interactive discussions.